slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"I have never met a man so ignorant that I couldn’t learn anything from him."
 -- Galileo Galilei [1564]*

+> *"When a man has nothing left to be proud of, he takes pride in his ethnicity."
+-- Arthur Schopenhauer [1788]*

 > *"Books serve to show a man that those original thoughts of his aren’t very new after all."
 -- Abraham Lincoln [1809]*